kcjonnyc/spotify-playlist-generator/README.md

 # Spotify Playlist Generator API

 This API serves as a wrapper around Spotify's web API.
 It provides a simplified search endpoint as well as a playlists endpoint that will create a playlist for a user and add recommended tracks to it.
+An example of it being used can be seen here: https://playmoji-b7170.firebaseapp.com/

 ## Getting Started